SteveBarnett/human-centred/workshops/2024/nztc/index.md

 Hi!

-Live list of links lives at [bit.ly/nztc24](https://bit.ly/nztc24).
+Live list of links lives in the [Accessibility workshop channel](https://discord.com/channels/1229661457168465952/1251784545691504660) of the Software Testing New Zealand Discord group.

 Table of contents for this page: